welteki/docs.actuated.dev/docs/examples/registry-mirror.md

 The Docker Hub allows for 100 image pulls within a 6 hour period, but this can be extended to 200 by logging in, or to 5000 by paying for a Pro license.

-A registry mirror / pull-through cache can also images much quicker if it's running on the actuated host than pulling data from a remote server.
+A registry mirror / pull-through cache running on an actuated agent is significantly faster than pulling from a remote server.

 We will create a mirror that: